Cincinnati Snowfall Totals & Accumulation Averages

 How Many Snowstorms Cincinnati Gets

 Most days of snowfall in Cincinnati result in just a skiff of less than an inch left on the ground.
-On four days a year on average, the amount of new snow totals at least an inch.
+On seven days a year on average, the amount of new snow totals at least an inch.

 Snowstorms of over five inches a day are rare events that don't appear every winter.
 Major blizzards that dump ten inches or more are not at all normal for Cincinnati.